-Karol Kot (not to be confused with Karol Józef Wojtyła, aka Pope John Paul II) was not your cutesy Edward Cullen-type vampire, but he was an evil, murderous real-life villain.
+Karol Kot (not to be confused with Karol Józef Wojtyła, aka Pope John Paul II) was not your cutesy Edward Cullen-type vampire, but rather he was an evil, murderous, real-life villain.
 Think Cruella de Vil but worse.
 Although according to him, he was a murderer but that doesn’t make him an evil man.
 Um, okay then?

-He wasn’t fuss about who he tried to kill, nor did he have a preference of gender, age or type of person.
+He wasn’t fussy about who he tried to kill, nor did he have a preference of gender, age or type of person.
 He seemed to just like killing for the sake of it.

 His third attempt was successful.
 He stabbed a woman to death as she left the sanctity of her church after Holy Mass.
 The tour guide relayed this tale to us right outside that very church, and pointed out the door in which the murderer hid, licking his knife clean of her blood as the police and emergency services arrived.

-His next known murder occurred seventeen months later, when he stabbed an eleven year-old boy to death.
-A few months later he again tried to kill a child, stabbing an eight-year old girl multiple times in the stomach, chest and back.
-He thought she was dead and fled the scene, but she somehow survived, managed to get herself home and was taken to hospital, where they were able to save her life.
+His next known murder occurred seventeen months later when he stabbed an eleven-year-old boy to death.
+A few months after that he again tried to kill a child, stabbing an eight-year-old girl multiple times in the stomach, chest, and back.
+He thought she was dead and fled the scene, but she somehow survived, managed to get herself home and was taken to the hospital, where they were able to save her life.

 It was this failed attempt that ultimately led to his arrest.
-On arresting him they asked “Is it you who has been committing alL Of these murders?”
-His reply?
+On arresting him they asked, “Is it you who has been committing all of these murders?”
+His simple yet chilling reply?
 “Yes.”